Dichill/Dichill/README.md

 Fullstack Developer | C# Developer | Python Developer
 -----------------------------------------------------

-I have been learning how to code since I was 13 years old.
-At that time I was mostly interested in making Robotics, and making exploits in Roblox.
-Soon after that I had gained a lot of knowledge which helped me improve and widen my skills in programming.
+I have been learning how to code since I was 13 years old, and I'm still growing strong.
+If you want to collaborate with me, don't hesitate to dm me ^.^

 * 🌍  I'm based in Philippines
 * 🧠  I'm learning WPF & C#